loveencounterflow/cxltx-styles/README.md

 ![](https://raw.githubusercontent.com/loveencounterflow/cxltx-styles/master/art/height-and-depth.png)

 You can see that the 'height' is the length that a given text extends *above* the baseline (i.e. the one in the middle) and the 'depth' is the length that it it extends *below* the same.
-Now `textpos` wants to know the *ratio w.r.t the total height* (that is, `height + depth`) to position its point of reference, reckoned from the top—which is, of course, `ratio = height / ( height + depth )`.
+Now `textpos` wants to know the ratio of those with respect to the *total* height (that is, `height + depth`) to position its point of reference, reckoned from the top—which is, of course, `ratio = height / ( height + depth )`.

 **Note** To obtain a correct positioning of text boxes, only the *relative* height and depth of the strut are important.
 Since material typeset with PA does not 'take space' on the page (i.e. it can overlap with